-An ark connecting points $a$ and $b$, which are also the legs of the same tripod (and therefore satisfy the condition $f(a)=f(b)$) denotes a family of additional conditions $f'(a)=\alpha f'(b)$, depending on a real parameter $\alpha \neq 0$.
+An arc connecting the points $a$ and $b$, which are also the legs of some tripod (and thus satisfy the condition $f(a)=f(b)$), denotes a family of additional conditions $f'(a)=\alpha f'(b)$, depending on a real parameter $\alpha \neq 0$.
 This notation is always accompanied by a plus or minus sign that indicates the sign of $\alpha$ for all algebras forming the cell.
-The notations of more complicated conditions is explained later.
+The notation for more complicated conditions is explained later.

-Each picture in Theorem~\ref{mainprop} represents a family of algebras parameterized by non-general points of the circle participating in the picture that are not the distinguished point $\bullet$, and also by the moduli of the uniform algebras with the same support.